R. Brandon Sprague

 9225 W. Flamingo Road, Suite 100, Las Vegas, NV 89147

-This multidisciplinary firm has offices in Vegas, in Missouri, Illinois, and Oklahoma.
+One of the first companies nationwide to handle LEED-certified projects, The Korte Company is a multidisciplinary firm with offices in Las Vegas, Missouri, Illinois, and Oklahoma.
 Its projects range from entertainment to places of worship.
-It began in 1958 as a construction company in Illinois, started by a war veteran who ran the business by day and attended college at night.
-Ralph Korte not only knew construction, he knew how to build a business.
-His expertise was sought by the Design-Build Institute of America during its developmental stage.
-Korte was one of the first companies nationwide to handle LEED-Certified projects.
-Gradually, he added interior designers and architects to the team and branched out into other states, including Nevada, where Korte either collaborates with local architects or handles the architecture itself.
+Established by war veteran Ralph Korte, The Korte Company started out as a small business where Korte’s expertise was sought out by the Design-Build Institute of America during its developmental stage.
+Gradually, Korte added interior designers and architects to the team and branched out into other states.
+This includes Nevada, where Korte either collaborates with local architects or handles the architecture itself.
 In addition to architecture, the firm does surveying, historic building renovation, assessments, general contracting, and construction management.
 Korte’s clients include Hershey’s, Kraft, Anheuser-Busch, the US Air Force, and NASA.

 Korte was called upon to renovate United Way of Southern Nevada’s offices on West Flamingo Road.
 It was an extensive demolition project that ended with Korte building out new executive and administrative offices, conference rooms, and the HVAC system, and installing casework, new ceilings, and floor coverings.
-Another of Korte’s office building projects was to design eye-catching tenant renovations at the corporate headquarters of publisher Greenspun Media Group on Corporate Circle in Henderson.
-The project ended up earning an LEED Silver Certification from the US Green Building council.
+Another of Korte’s office building projects was to design eye-catching tenant renovations for publisher Greenspun Media Group’s corporate headquarters on Corporate Circle in Henderson.
 Korte handled the architecture, interior design, contracting, and space planning.
 The design featured backlighting and sculpted plaster, and translucent acrylic panels to dress up the reception area.
 A communicating stairway links to a conference area that seats 60 and to spectacular views of the Strip and nearby mountains.
+This project earned a LEED Silver certification from the U.S. Green Building Council.